Contact Us for a Free Consultation (213) 542-0979

 Reduce Felony Conviction to Misdemeanor

-This is obviously much better than having a conviction on your record.
+This is much better than having a conviction on your record.
 That dismissal is better.
 There's no such thing as a true expungement in California.
-So, if you're convicted of a felony, unless a deal was worked out, you're usually not going to get the entire case wiped off your record, but you can get it dismissed.
+So, if you're convicted of a felony unless a deal was worked out, you're usually not going to get the entire case wiped off your record, but you can get it dismissed.

 Early Termination of Probation

-You lose the right to own, use or possess a gun and ammunition and there's a number of other restrictions that the court and the probation department can put on you.
-So, you obviously want to be aware of those and comply with the court's orders and comply with the probation department so you can get that reduction to a misdemeanor and/or dismissal.
+You lose the right to own, use, or possess a gun and ammunition, and the court and the probation department can impose several other restrictions on you.
+So, you want to be aware of those and comply with the court's orders and the probation department so you can get that reduction to a misdemeanor and dismissal.
+Hedding Law Firm is a criminal defense law firm in San Fernando Valley.

 Menu